If you have any information regarding this climb, we'd like to hear from you. Click the CONTRIBUTE button to share your thoughts with us.

 You’ll find a parking lot just up from the start of the climb.

-Limestone rock walls hug the the first 1.5 km.
+Limestone rock walls hug the first mile.

 Cheddar Gorge was included in the British National Hill Climb Championships in 2007 (James Dobbin won the second of his two consecutive championships this year).